 At New Year's, when I rode my horse in the Tournament of Roses parade, one of the spectators yelled, 'Hey Paladin, I've got a job for you'--but I never found out what.
-Just then, the woman with him conked him with her handbag." - Richard Boone, 1959
+Just then, the woman with him conked him with her handbag," said Richard Boone in 1959.

 "A high school teacher wrote Boone, 'Yours is the only Western I recommend to my students.
-You speak English'." - L. Edson, 1960
+You speak English'." wrote L. Edson in 1960.

 "Few actors are so perfectly cast for their roles.
 Paladin of Have Gun Will Travel is a cultured, sophisticated and sensitive man who is also a man of action.
-So is Boone." - writer Richard Gehman, 1961
+So is Boone,." said writer Richard Gehman in 1961.